 Identify Tax-Exemption Items & Start your GST Free Businesses in India

-Actually, GST exemption is of three different types, they are, the exemption granted to individuals or businesses, the GST exemption granted to goods and the exemption on services.
+Understanding taxability in India is crucial for identifying tax-exempt items.
+Actually, GST exemptions are of three different types: exemptions granted to individuals or businesses, exemptions granted to goods, and exemptions on services.
 Any individual or any business is exempt from GST if the annual turnover of the business is less than a particular amount.
-The GST registration implementation is done in July 2017 and at that time, the businesses or individuals with their annual turnover less than Rs.
-20 lakhs were considered as GST exemption.
-There are some more exemptions in GST exemption like the annual turnover limit for hill states and northeastern states such as Uttarakhand, Himachal Pradesh, Manipur, Assam, Jammu & Kashmir, Tripura, Sikkim, Mizoram, Meghalaya, Nagaland, as well as Arunachal Pradesh is about Rs.10 lakhs.
+The GST registration implementation was done in July 2017, and at that time, companies or individuals with an annual turnover of less than Rs.
+20 lakhs were considered for GST exemption.
+There are additional exemptions in GST, such as the annual turnover limit for hill states and northeastern states, including Uttarakhand, Himachal Pradesh, Manipur, Assam, Jammu & Kashmir, Tripura, Sikkim, Mizoram, Meghalaya, Nagaland, and Arunachal Pradesh, which is approximately Rs.
+10 lakhs.

-The exemption limit for businesses after the 32nd GST Council meeting which is held on 10th January 2019 has been doubled, that is the exemption limit for businesses is increased to Rs.
-40 lakhs, and for hilly states and northeastern states, the new GST exemption limit for goods alone has increased to Rs.
-20 lakhs but the GST exemption for businesses which deals with supply of services has continued at Rs.10 lakhs.
+The exemption limit for businesses, as announced after the 32nd GST Council meeting held on January 10, 2019, has been doubled; that is, the exemption limit for businesses has been increased to Rs.
+40 lakhs.
+For hilly states and northeastern states, the new GST exemption limit for goods alone has risen to Rs.
+20 lakhs, but the GST exemption for businesses that deal with the supply of services has continued at Rs .
+10 lakhs.

 GST Exemption – Aggregate Turnover

-The GST Act of Indian Government defines “aggregate turnover” as the aggregate value of all taxable supplies which excludes the charges paid on reverse charge mechanism, exempt supplies, inter-state and exported supply of goods and services.
-However, there are a few notable exceptions when figuring the aggregate turnover of businesses/individuals.
-The following payouts are exceptions from figuring of aggregate turnover:
+The GST Act of the Indian Government defines “aggregate turnover” as the aggregate value of all taxable supplies, excluding charges paid under the reverse charge mechanism, exempt supplies, inter-state and exported supplies of goods and services.
+However, there are a few notable exceptions when calculating the aggregate turnover of businesses and individuals.
+The following payouts are exceptions from the calculation of aggregate turnover:

 • Value of concave supplies of goods and services